Coronavirus: An Update

 - Sarah Werning, PhD, speaker

-Relevant to the content of this educational activity, the following individual(s) have a conflict(s) with commercial interest companies to disclose:
+Relevant to the content of this educational activity, the following individual(s) have a conflict(s) with ineligible companies to disclose:

-- Daniela Frankova, MD, PhD, FACP, speaker, intends to discuss off-label use of a commercial product
+- Daniela Frankova, MD, PhD, FACP, speaker, intends to discuss the off-label use of a commercial product

 - 1.50 AMA PRA Category 1 Credits™